samulopez/foundryvtt-journal-thumbnail/README.md

 ## Installation

+To install, search for "Journal Thumbnails" in your module browser inside Foundry VTT.

-You can manually install the module by following these steps:
+Alternatively, you can manually install the module by following these steps:

 1. Inside Foundry, select the Game Modules tab in the Configuration and Setup menu.
 2. Click the Install Module button and enter the following URL: `https://github.com/samulopez/foundryvtt-journal-thumbnail/releases/latest/download/module.json`